padawan-php/padawan.vim/README.md

 - Omnifunc
 - Commands for index generation and index saving
 - Commands for starting, stopping and restarting the server
+- Source for Unite.vim to search files by classes

 ### Demo video